-What are my options when voting on Proposal Three?
+What are my options when voting on Proposal Two?

-When voting on Proposal Three, you have two options:
+When voting on Proposal Two, you have two options:

-- · Vote FOR the proposal; or - WITHHOLD from voting on the Proposal Three requires the affirmative vote of a majority of the votes cast by the holders of the Shares entitled to vote at the Meeting and present in person or by proxy.
-If you indicate on your proxy card that you wish to "WITHHOLD" your vote on Proposal 3, your withheld votes are not counted in determining the number of Shares voted "FOR" any proposal but will be counted as present and entitled to vote on the proposal.
+- · Vote FOR the proposal; or - WITHHOLD from voting on the proposal.
+If you indicate on your proxy card that you wish to "WITHHOLD" your vote on Proposal Two, your withheld votes are not counted in determining the number of Shares voted "FOR" any proposal but will be counted as present and entitled to vote on the proposal.

-An abstention or broker non-vote for Proposal Three will not be counted as a vote cast and will have no effect on the proposal.
+An abstention or broker non-vote for Proposal Two will not be counted as a vote cast and will have no effect on the proposal.